Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 	KLabel ::= 0 | 1 | ... | while(_)_ | {_} | ...		(language-specific)
 ```

 A programming language, calculus, or system syntax, including constants as primitive values, is eventually regarded as a set of K labels by simply associating a unique K label to each production and discarding all the concrete syntactic categories.
-This way, any program or fragment of a program can be regarded (for semantic reasons) as a K *abstract syntax tree* (KAST) whose nodes are K labels and whoes leaves are `.`.
+This way, any program or fragment of a program can be regarded (for semantic reasons) as a K *abstract syntax tree* (KAST) whose nodes are K labels and whose leaves are `.`.
 By default, we use the mixfix notational philosophy when choosing label names.
 E.g. the fragment of SIMPLE program:
 ```
 	while(x > 0) {x = x - 1;}
 ```